nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

     - Block USB flash drive usage.
 Only allow it (temporarily) when there is a business justification.

 ## Detection and Response:
-    - Invest in a SIEM solution.
-This could be using a Managed Security Service Provider (MSSP) or in house.
-Detecting cyber security incidents is a priority.
+   - Invest in a SIEM solution: This could be using a Managed Security Service Provider (MSSP) or in house.
+   - Detecting cyber security incidents is a priority.
    - Create an enterprise-wide cyber security incident response plan and at least 5x cyber security incident response plans for the most common attack types.